 - I can’t find any!

-As you’ll understand if you’ve read my other reviews, I review stuff really honestly, and I can always find the warts to make my reviews “warts ‘n all” – so far, I’ve never reviewed an espresso machine without being able to find some not so good stuff to talk about.
+As you’ll understand if you’ve read my other reviews, I review stuff very honestly, and I can always find the warts to make my reviews “warts ‘n all” – so far, I’ve never reviewed an espresso coffee machine without being able to find some not so good stuff to discuss.

-With the Sage Dual Boiler, though, I honestly haven’t been able to find any.
+With the Sage Dual Boiler, although, I honestly haven’t been able to find any.

-I’ve only used the machine for a few weeks, so I will discuss potential long-term issues later on in this post, but these are from scientific research quite than from experience.
+I’ve only used the machine for a few weeks, so I will talk about potential long-term issues later on in this post, however these are from science study rather than from experience.

-If you’re anxious about longevity, although, I ought to probably point out that the machine I’ve bought is over 6 years old, and has pulled around one thousand one hundred shots!
+If you’re anxious about longevity, although, I must probably point out that the machine I’ve bought is over 6 years old, and has pulled around one thousand one hundred shots!

-I didn’t buy a new one purely due to the truth that I was planning doing some mods to it, and I thought I might break it ;-), I also wasn’t expecting to be so impressed with it to the point that I wanted to keep it!
+I didn’t buy a new one purely because I was planning doing some mods to it, and I thought I might break it ;-), I also wasn’t expecting to be so impressed with it to the point that I wanted to keep it!

-I bought it from an independent espresso coffee machine engineer who reconditions them.
-I picked his brains for technical info on the Dual Boiler when I went to collect, and the things he told me in fact gave me many confidence about this machine when it comes to longevity – and my scientific research study since then has backed up what he told me.
+I bought it from an independent espresso machine engineer who reconditions them.
+I picked his brains for technical info on the Dual Boiler when I went to collect, and the things he told me very gave me many confidence about this machine when it comes to longevity – and my science since then has backed up what he told me.

-Going back to my personal experience with this machine so far, the only undesirable thing I can mention is something beyond Sage’s control, and something you’ll find on other lately manufactured home espresso machines, which is the 15-minute auto-off due to this EC directive.
+Going back to my personal experience with this machine so far, the only unwanted thing I can mention is something beyond Sage’s control, and something you’ll find on other recently manufactured home espresso machines, which is the 15-minute auto-off due to this EC directive.

-I’ll talk a little more about this later, but by utilizing the auto-on function and being a little bit more organized, this auto-off function could be a really good thing for the environment, even though that’s not what I muttered under my breath the first time it turned itself off ;-).
+I’ll talk a little bit more about this later, nevertheless by using the auto-on function and being a little bit bit more organized, this auto-off function could be an really good thing for the environment, even though that’s not what I muttered under my breath the first time it turned itself off ;-).

 Other than this even though, nothing unwanted to report.